bethlakshmi/GBE2/README.md

     $ git checkout

 (this should make sure that django-admin and manage.py take all necessary steps to create the project and the app correctly)

+(note, this will only be necessary on your first checkout)